mdwachira/kamovie/README.md

-# kamovie
-KaMovie Self Hosted Docker Repository
+# KaMovie Repository
+This is my self-hosted repository for my media server

+The separated folder contains separate compose files depending on the services you with to deploy